 You’ll notice that except for one (which was a mistake) all of the codes mirror each other perfectly.
 So ‘plague threatens humanity’ is the opening scene and ‘humanity is saved’ is the last scene.

 So in Act 1 you set things up, while in Act 3 you dismantle what was set up (ie. you keep your promises) in the opposite order you introduced them in.
-That is why they’re called “Nesting Codes” because it’s first in, last out, similar to how computer programers create websites.
+That is why they’re called “Nesting Codes” because it’s first in, last out, similar to how computer programmers create websites.
 It’s the same principle.
-Mary Robinette talks about them as boxes inside of boxes (you need to open the first box, and then the box inside, and you need to close that box inside before you can close the outside box.
+Mary Robinette talks about them as boxes inside of boxes (you need to open the first box, and then the box inside, etc, and at the end you need to close that box inside before you can close the outside box.

 What’s great about this mirroring effect is that if you don’t know where to begin your novel, you can look at the ending (if you know that) and that will tell you how the story begins.
 Tada!
 In fact, anything you know for sure, you can add a code (either an opening code, or a closing code) and then you know there needs to be a mirrored opposite on the other side (of Act 2).
 So even if I don’t have all the puzzle pieces, I can usually suss them out.

 What about Act 2, you ask.
 Let’s skip Act 2 for now.
 I’ll get back to it later.

 Now, my story is science fiction and starts off with an event, but Mary Robinette says ALL novels have ALL codes.
 Only a short story should have one maybe two codes.
 A novel would have multiples of all of them.